 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.29% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fleming Island is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fleming Island’s overall crime rate is lower than average for the country.

+Fleming Island is a somewhat ethnically-diverse town.
 The people who call Fleming Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fleming Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fleming Island include English, Irish, Italian, and Scottish.
+Important ancestries of people in Fleming Island include German, English, Irish, Italian, and European.

 The most common language spoken in Fleming Island is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Tagalog.